marcwiest/primera/README.md

 - `primeraObjectPrefix`
 - `primeraCssPrefix`

-**4th** Open `scss/style.css` and adjust the [header comment section](https://developer.wordpress.org/themes/basics/main-stylesheet-style-css/) to suit your project.
-Please be sure to keep the {{version}} tag as it is replace dynamically.
-You can learn more about versioning below.
+**4th** Open `scss/style.css` and adjust the [header comment section](https://developer.wordpress.org/themes/basics/main-stylesheet-style-css/).
+Open `gulpfile.js` and adjust the constants in the top of the document.

 **5th** Open your terminal and `cd` into the theme's folder.
 There you run `sudo npm install` and enter you computers admin password to install all node modules.
 Now you can run any of the following gulp commands.